=

 Rage against the system

-spite of a growing cynicism, a calling to declare a point of view.
+In spite of a building cynicism, a calling to declare a point of view.

 Paul Pearce ~ Jan 2006